mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 [00:02:00] **Michaela:** Yeah, I'm super, super excited.
 I'm so excited to learn about this book.
 I have a copy already here with me, right?
-So I'm following you actually, while you're writing it and you're really far already.
+So I'm following you actually, while you're writing it and you're really far away.

 And so I have a lot of questions and I think we can, you know, look at systematic and effective testing throughout this episode and we can really deep dive